-Welcome to Walkers are Welcome
+Greetings to the Unst Walkers are Welcome experience

 In October 2011 Unst became the 71st Walkers are Welcome community and the first island to achieve this recognition.
-At 60 degrees north Unst, the island above all others lies on the same latitude as Anchorage Alaska, Southern Greenland and St Petersburg Russia.
+At 60 degrees north, Unst, the island above all others, lies on the same latitude as Anchorage Alaska, Southern Greenland and St Petersburg Russia.

 Unst has some of the very best walking in Europe.